cinc-project/automate/components/docs-chef-io/content/automate/reusable/md/restore_troubleshooting.md

          }
          ```

          * If the `base_path` value does not match, you must delete the existing snapshots.
-Please refer to the File System troubleshooting steps for guidance.
+Please take a look at the File System troubleshooting steps for guidance.